kerryguard/mommafinds/_posts/2019-02-18-full-term-with-twins.md

 ## HOW I MADE IT TO 38 WEEKS (BARELY)

 At week 5 in my pregnancy, I had a complication (a story for another day), that sent me to the ER then required me to have scans every week for another 6 weeks.
 At week 5 there was only one sack and no heartbeat (too early).
 My husband was with me for that one.
 The next week, I went alone, because it didn't seem reasonable for him to miss work so early in the process.
 Week six scan...
 Two Heartbeats.
 Two.
 TWO!
-And I found while I was alone.
+And I found out while I was alone.
 I drove home alone - freaking out.
 When my husband got home, I told him over sparkling cider and a giant bar of chocolate.
 We hugged a lot.
 And said, "Two" a. lot.

 Mind you, I'm 5'3" and at the time 115 pounds(ish).
 And now I was faced with carrying twins.
 My doctor said he wanted me to gain 40 pounds (which I did - right on the nose).
 34% of my body weight.